f33koslav/f33koslav/README.md

 ## 👜 Availability

-🔴 **Available for hire** - Open to fullstack development projects, contract work, consulting opportunities, and game development collaborations.
+🔴 **Available for hire** - I am currently employed, not looking into fullstack development, but we can make game development collaborations or open source together!

 ## 📚 Summary